XppaiCyberr/MMM-NounsAuction/README.md

 - Shows the Noun NFT image
 - Displays current bid amount in ETH
 - Shows auction end time
-- Displays current highest bidder's address
+- Displays current highest bidder's ENS name (if available) or address
 - Indicates if the auction is active or settled
 - Configurable update interval
 - Customizable display options